Radiology Billing Services in New Mexico

 Every NM payer has specific rules for radiology claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial radiology claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial radiology claims.
 We know their NM specific fee schedules, prior authorization requirements for radiology procedures, and their appeal timelines when claims are denied.
 26/TC splits must match the service your practice actually provides.

-Centennial Care routes radiology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes radiology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own radiology authorization and billing rules that we manage.

-Novitas Solutions processes Medicare radiology claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around contrast rules to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare radiology claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around contrast rules to prevent medical necessity denials.

 Denial Prevention for New Mexico Radiology